 With that said, I still took some time to think things through.
 I finally made the decision at 7:30AM yesterday morning.

 It arrived a little over twelve hours later.
 Incredible

 As you can see, I opted for the medium of the range Kindle - the Paperwhite.

 I had quite a hectic day yesterday.
 By the time the parcel arrived, the football had started so I made the decision to set the Kindle up this morning.

 The first thing I saw when I took the device out of its box was this:

 I assumed that it was a sticker, but it was the screen itself!

 Setting the Kindle up was quite easy although it took two attempts to get connected to my Wi-Fi.
 That was resolved in seconds, though.

-After linking the Kindle to my Amazon account, it asked me to tick off the genres of books I like to read and then I was asked to click put ticks next to books I had read in a way to gauge my habits for recommendations.
+After linking the Kindle to my Amazon account, it asked me to tick off the genres of books I like to read and then I was asked to put ticks next to books I had read as a way to gauge my habits for recommendations.

 It gave me a few sample pages of current titles.
 One of which was Barack Obama's autobiography.
 I read a few lines of it and decided to charge the Kindle up before I start getting to work on my library.